qasimwarraich/cli-tutor/pkg/lesson/lessons/lesson5.md

 ## Let's try it out

 Let's try reading the manual for a command we are already familiar with, this is a great way to learn about the extended capabilities of command line tools.

 Try:
 `man ls`

-**Remember!** press `q` to quit the pager and return to the tutor, happy reading!
+**Remember!** Press `q` to quit the pager and return to the tutor, happy reading!

 When you are hopefully back.
 Type `n` or `next` and hit enter to continue.